Skip to main content

 Troubleshooting

-• App Control disables itself: verify selected definition still exists in loaded definitions.
+• App Control disables itself: verify the selected definition still exists in the loaded definitions.

 • No observation is added: confirm at least one active event exists.

-• Wrong target app receives input: verify the window matcher in the definition.
+• Wrong target app receives input: verify the window matcher in the definition file.

 • Too many possible target windows: close duplicates or make the window value more specific.